 There are more states that do not allow rent control than there are states that do allow it.
 Even in many states that do allow rent control, rent control laws only exist in certain cities within the state.

-The theory behind rent control is to allow certain tenants to reside in an area that they may have otherwise been priced out of.
-For example, an elderly woman who has been living in an apartment for the last fifty years would be forced to move if there were no rent control laws because the area she is living in has become very desirable and expensive.
+The theory behind rent control is to allow certain tenants to reside in an area where they may have otherwise been priced out.
+For example, a senior who has been living in an apartment for the last fifty years would be forced to move if there were no rent control laws because the area she is living in has become very desirable and expensive.
 Due to rent control, the tenant can expect a small, steady rent increase and will not one day be hit with a notice that their rent is increasing by $1,000.

 Rent control negatively impacts landlords because the landlords are renting out units to tenants at far below the current fair market value of the unit.
-Besides the fact that they are collecting far less money for the unit, a rent controlled tenant can even cost a landlord money.
+Besides the fact that they are collecting far less money for the unit, a rent-controlled tenant can even cost the landlord money.

-- Tenant Move Out: In most cases, once a rent controlled tenant moves out of the unit, the unit becomes deregulated.
-The landlord then has the ability to charge the free market rent for the unit.
+In most cases, once a rent-controlled tenant moves out of the unit, the unit becomes deregulated.
+The landlord then can charge the free market rent for the unit.
 There are exceptions to this rule.
-In New York City, if a rent controlled tenant moves out and the building has six units or more, the unit goes from being rent controlled to being rent stabilized.
+In New York City, if a rent-controlled tenant moves out and the building has six units or more, the unit goes from being rent-controlled to being rent-stabilized.

-- High Income: Certain rent control laws allow an apartment to become deregulated if a tenant makes more than a certain income for two consecutive years.
-For example, if a tenant is making $200,000 a year, a court may decide that the tenant can afford to pay fair market rent and no longer need to live in a rent controlled unit.
+Certain rent control laws allow an apartment to become deregulated if a tenant makes more than a certain income for two consecutive years.
+For example, if a tenant is making $200,000 a year, a court may decide that the tenant can afford to pay fair market rent and no longer need to live in a rent-controlled unit.

-- Eviction: Many landlords try to force out rent controlled tenants by evicting them.
+Many landlords try to force out rent-controlled tenants by evicting them.
 There are legitimate reasons for eviction, such as nonpayment or drug dealing.
-However, many landlord make false claims against tenants to try and force them out.
-Landlords in New York City are not allowed to evict disabled tenants, or tenants who are 62 years of age of older, unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.
+However, many landlords make false claims against tenants to try and force them out.
+Landlords in New York City are not allowed to evict disabled tenants or tenants who are 62 years of age or older unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.

-- Demolition Eviction: In certain cases, a landlord can get a rent controlled tenant to move by claiming an eviction for demolition.
+In certain cases, a landlord can get a rent-controlled tenant to move by claiming an eviction for demolition.
 The idea is that the property will be extensively renovated, basically torn down and rebuilt.
-There seem to be no laws in place to see if a landlord actually follows through on this demolition.
+There seem to be no laws in place to see if a landlord follows through on this demolition.

-- Primary Residence: Certain rent control laws allow a landlord to recover a rent controlled unit if the landlord will be using that unit as his or her primary residence for the next five years.
+Certain rent control laws allow a landlord to recover a rent-controlled unit if the landlord will be using that unit as their primary residence for the next five years.